 About the Tour

-Join longtime Toronto Island residents, Linda Rosenbaum and Susan Roy, for a 90-minute walking tour through their vibrant community, one of the city's greatest tourist attractions.
+Join longtime Toronto Island residents, Linda Rosenbaum and Susan Roy for a 90-minute walking tour through their vibrant Toronto Island community, one of the city's greatest tourist attractions.

 The community of 700 people is located at the eastern end of the beautiful 538-acre Toronto Island Park, only a 12-minute ferry ride from downtown Toronto.

-Linda and Susan enjoy showing their community to people from Toronto as well as from around the world.
+Linda and Susan enjoy showing their community to people close to home as well as from around the world.